 This Standard covers an extensive suite of practical skill and theoretical knowledge.
-Students who have completed the Sail Canada Start Keelboat Sailing course or who have previous sailing experience will find that experience beneficial in achieving this Standard.
+Students who have completed the Sail Canada Start Keelboat Sailing Standard or who have previous sailing experience will find that experience beneficial to their experience in achieving this Standard.
 Practical sessions are typically offered on keelboats in the 6-10 metre range.
 Training is typically conducted with 3 or 4 students and the instructor on board.
-Some schools or clubs may offer programs leading to this standard on larger vessels and may offer training times in excess of 27 hours.
+Some schools or clubs may offer programs leading to this Standard on larger vessels and may offer training times in excess of 27 hours.